What are my options to pay for school?

 Graduate education is a valuable investment in your career.
 Our goal is to help you secure resources to fund your education.
 Most students use loans, including these options:

 - Direct Unsubsidized Loans (also known as Stafford Loans or Direct Stafford Loans): This is a federal loan that accrues interest while you are in school.
-The interest payments may be deferred for six (6) months after graduation.
-You may obtain up to $20,500 a year from the Stafford Loan.
-The current interest rate is 6.00% fixed with a 1.069% loan fee.
+The interest may be deferred for 6 months after graduation.
+You may obtain up to $20,500 a year from the unsubsidized Stafford loan.
+The current interest rate is 6.00% fixed with a 1.066% disbursement fee.
+Loans first disbursed after July 1, 2018; the interest rate is 6.60% fixed.
+Loans originated on or after October 1, 2018, and before October 1, 2019, will have a 1.062% disbursement fee.
 You are required to fill out the FAFSA form to apply for this loan.
 Visit studentaid.ed.gov for more information.

 - Private Alternative Loans – private financial institutions offer a variety of financial products to help graduate students fund their education.
 Visit Elm Select to learn more about private lending options, and download the Private Loan Application.